celestiaorg/docs/docs/developers/build-modular.md

 ### Celestiums (Ethereum)

 [Celestiums](https://blog.celestia.org/celestiums) allow developers
-to deploy a rollup using Celestia as DA and Ethereum as settlement.
+to deploy to a rollup using Celestia as DA and Ethereum as settlement.

 Ethereum rollups batch data from multiple transactions into a single transaction.
 This rollup transaction data (calldata) is posted to